salvatorecorvaglia/teridex/CONTRIBUTING.md

 # Contributing to Teridex 📟

 Thank you for your interest in contributing to **Teridex**!
-This guide will help you set up your local development environment, walk you through our codebase structure, and outline our coding guidelines.
+We welcome contributions, bug reports, feature requests, and security improvements from the community.

 ---